jrdennisoss/dosboxrm/RMDOS_API.md

 the ESC key or spacebar.
 Currently returns 0.

 ### Command/Function 09h - Set Parameter
-I'm pretty confident this is a "set parameter" function.
-For most of these I am just ignoring them as I do not know exactly what they do and am returning zero.
+This is a "set parameter" function.
+For most of these I am just ignoring them as I do not know exactly what all these do and am returning zero.
 This can be called on a specific `media_handle` or called globally by using a zero `media_handle`.

 #### Subfunction 0109h - Unknown
 Called from "SPLAYER.EXE" with a zero media handle and return value is not checked.
 I don't think I have seen Return to Zork call this subfunction.
 Returning zero and ignoring for now.

-#### Subfunction 0210h - Unknown
+#### Subfunction 0208h - Set User Data
-Called from Return to Zork with a zero media handle and some values in `param1` and `param2`.
-This might be something like setting a user data pointer for the user callback function. (see below)
+This sets arbitrary user data to associate with a media handle.
+Both `param1` and `param2` are stored with the given media handle, and can be retrived with command/function 0xA subfunction 0208h.

 The return value does not appear to be checked.
 Returning zero and ignoring for now.

+#### Subfunction 0210h - Set Magic Key

+Setting this has an impact on if the card can play "magical" MPEG assets.
+See `NOTES_MPEG.md` for more information on this.

+* Defaults to: `param1=4041h` `param2=4004h`
+* Return to Zork sets this to: `param1=4041h` `param2=4004h`
+* The Horde sets this to: `param1=7088h` `param2=C39Dh`

+The return value does not appear to be checked.
+Returning zero and ignoring for now.

+#### Subfunction 0302h - Unknown
+Return to Zork calls this with a `param1` value of 1 from the open stream callback.

+The return value does not appear to be checked.
+Returning zero and ignoring for now.

+#### Subfunction 0303h - Streaming Mode: Set Current Buffer Pointer Offset

+AFAIK, this is only for "streaming mode".
+This sets the current requested buffer pointer offset.

+See callback command/function 02h below.

+#### Subfunction 0304h - Streaming Mode: Set Current Buffer Size

+AFAIK, this is only for "streaming mode".
+This sets the current requested buffer size.

+See callback command/function 02h below.

+#### Subfunction 0307h - Streaming Mode: Set Current Buffer Pointer Segment

+AFAIK, this is only for "streaming mode".
+This sets the current requested buffer pointer segment.

+See callback command/function 02h below.

 #### Subfunction 0408h - Unknown
 Called from Return to Zork with a zero media handle and return value does not appear to be checked.